mohith789p/Full-Stack-Development/README.md

 ## 1.Lists, Links and Images:

-	a.Write a HTML program, to explain the working of lists. b.Note: It should have an ordered list, unordered list, nested lists and ordered list in an unordered list and definition lists. c.Write a HTML program, to explain the working of hyperlinks using <a> tag and href, target Attributes. d.Create a HTML document that has your image and your friend’s image with a specific height and width.
-Also when clicked on the images it should navigate to their respective profiles. e.Write a HTML program, in such a way that, rather than placing large images on a page, the preferred technique is to use thumbnails by setting the height and width parameters to something like to 100*100 pixels.
+	a.
+Write a HTML program, to explain the working of lists.
+	b.
+Note: It should have an ordered list, unordered list, nested lists and ordered list in an unordered list and definition lists.
+	c.
+Write a HTML program, to explain the working of hyperlinks using <a> tag and href, target Attributes.
+	d.
+Create a HTML document that has your image and your friend’s image with a specific height and width.
+Also when clicked on the images it should navigate to their respective profiles.
+	e.
+Write a HTML program, in such a way that, rather than placing large images on a page, the preferred technique is to use thumbnails by setting the height and width parameters to something like to 100*100 pixels.
 Each thumbnail image is also a link to a full sized version of the image.
 Create an image gallery using this technique

 ## 2.HTML Tables, Forms and Frames:

-	a.Write a HTML program, to explain the working of tables. (use tags: <table>, <tr>, <th>, <td> and attributes: border, rowspan, colspan) b.Write a HTML program, to explain the working of tables by preparing a timetable.
-(Note: Use <caption> tag to set the caption to the table & also use cell spacing, cell padding, border, rowspan, colspan etc.). c.Write a HTML program, to explain the working of forms by designing Registration form.
+	a.
+Write a HTML program, to explain the working of tables. (use tags: <table>, <tr>, <th>, <td> and attributes: border, rowspan, colspan)
+	b.
+Write a HTML program, to explain the working of tables by preparing a timetable.
+(Note: Use <caption> tag to set the caption to the table & also use cell spacing, cell padding, border, rowspan, colspan etc.).
+	c.
+Write a HTML program, to explain the working of forms by designing Registration form.
 (Note: Include text field, password field, number field, date of birth field, checkboxes, radio buttons, list boxes using <select>&<option> tags, <text area> and two buttons ie: submit and reset.
-Use tables to provide a better view). d.Write a HTML program, to explain the working of frames, such that page is to be divided into 3 parts on either direction.
+Use tables to provide a better view).
+	d.
+Write a HTML program, to explain the working of frames, such that page is to be divided into 3 parts on either direction.
 (Note: first frame  image, second frame  paragraph, 			  third frame  hyperlink.
 And also make sure of using “no frame” attribute such that frames to be fixed).

 ## 3.HTML 5 and Cascading Style Sheets, Types of CSS:

-	a.Write a HTML program, that makes use of <article>, <aside>, <figure>, <figcaption>, <footer>, <header>, <main>, <nav>, <section>, <div>, <span> tags. b.Write a HTML program, to embed audio and video into HTML web page. c.Write a program to apply different types (or levels of styles or style specification formats) - inline, internal, external styles to HTML elements. (identify selector, property and value).
+	a.
+Write a HTML program, that makes use of <article>, <aside>, <figure>, <figcaption>, <footer>, <header>, <main>, <nav>, <section>, <div>, <span> tags.
+	b.
+Write a HTML program, to embed audio and video into HTML web page.
+	c.
+Write a program to apply different types (or levels of styles or style specification formats) - inline, internal, external styles to HTML elements. (identify selector, property and value).

 ## 4.Selector Forms :

-	a.Write a program to apply different types of selector forms:
+	a.
+Write a program to apply different types of selector forms:

-		i.Simple selector (element, id, class, group, universal) ii.Combinator selector (descendant, child, adjacent sibling, general sibling) iii.Pseudo-class selector
+		i.
+Simple selector (element, id, class, group, universal) ii.
+Combinator selector (descendant, child, adjacent sibling, general sibling) iii.
+Pseudo-class selector
-		iv.Pseudo-element selector
+		iv.
+Pseudo-element selector
-		v.Attribute selector
+		v.
+Attribute selector

 ## 5.CSS with Color, Background, Font, Text and CSS Box Model: